 The original roving culinary adventure, this California-based company now serves its unforgettable meals at farms and orchards nationwide—even at special events like Coachella Valley Music and Arts Festival in April.
 Past California locations have included a secret spot in Big Sur, a Catalina Island Sea Cove, and a variety of ranches and vineyards; new ones are announced every year.

 Whether you’re dining on a Sausalito houseboat or on a roof deck in the Mission, you and around 100 guests will experience eight courses using sustainable ingredients during a Wild Kitchen meal.
 The concept is to take local ingredients and share them with a community, and the result is a fun, unique way to enjoy a menu filled with surprises.

-Take a whitewater raft trip down the S. Fork American River (spirited but fun Class III rapids), followed by a gourmet meal featuring locally grown products and paired with Sierra Foothills wines.
+Take a whitewater raft trip down the Tuolumne River (spirited but fun Class IV rapids), followed by a gourmet meal featuring locally grown products and paired with Sierra Foothills wines.

-Seasonal dinners gleaned from locals farms and fields are served at this family-run organic farm west of Sacramento, especially lovely in spring when the region’s almond orchards are in bloom.
+Seasonal dinners prepared with produce and livestock from local farms and fields are served at this family-run organic farm west of Sacramento, especially lovely in spring when the region’s almond orchards are in bloom.
 (February brings the Capay Valley Almond Festival).

 American Grown Field to Vase Dinner Tour, Carlsbad and Carpinteria